-Aaron Tillman is a fiction writer and 2018 Pushcart Prize nominee.
+Aaron Tillman is a fiction writer and Pushcart Prize nominee.
 He is Associate Professor of English at Newbury College and Director of Newbury's Honors Program.
 His short story collection, Every Single Bone in My Brain, was published by Braddock Avenue Books in July of 2017, and his book of criticism, Magical American Jew: The Enigma of Difference in Contemporary Jewish American Short Fiction and Film, was published by Lexington Books in November 2017.
-Aaron received a Short Story Award for New Writers from Glimmer Train Stories and won First Prize in the Nancy Potter Short Story Contest at University of Rhode Island.
-Two pieces of his flash fiction were nominated for inclusion in The Best Small Fictions of 2015 anthology, and his novel was a finalist in the 2016 Molly Ivors Prize for Fiction.
-His stories have appeared in Mississippi Review, Glimmer Train Stories, Sou'Wester, upstreet, The Tishman Review, The Madison Review, Arcadia Magazine, The Carolina Quarterly, great weather for MEDIA, Prick of the Spindle, Burrow Press Review, and elsewhere.
+Aaron received the John Gardner Memorial Prize in Fiction from Harpur Palate and a Short Story Award for New Writers from Glimmer Train Stories; he won First Prize in the Nancy Potter Short Story Contest at University of Rhode Island, and his novel was a finalist in the 2016 Molly Ivors Prize for Fiction.
+His stories have appeared or are forthcoming in Mississippi Review, Glimmer Train Stories, Harpur Palate, Sou'Wester, upstreet, The Tishman Review, The Madison Review, Arcadia Magazine, The Carolina Quarterly, great weather for MEDIA, Prick of the Spindle, Burrow Press Review, and elsewhere.
 He has recorded two stories for broadcast on the Words & Music program at Tufts University and another for Functionally Literate Radio.
 His essays have appeared in The Writer's Chronicle, Studies in American Humor, Symbolism, The CEA Critic, and The Intersection of Fantasy and Native America (Mythopoeic 2009).